nahidn228/Gadget-Heaven---LocalStorage/README.md

 GadgetHeaven is a responsive e-commerce platform for discovering, browsing, and purchasing the latest gadgets.
 The site is designed with a focus on seamless navigation, efficient data handling, and an engaging UI.
 The application includes a well-structured navigation bar, dynamic product categories, individual product detail pages, and essential functionalities like a shopping cart, wishlist, and product filtering.

 ## Features
+#### Navigation:
-#### Navigation: Structured navbar with routes for Home, Dashboard, and Stats.
+Structured navbar with routes for Home, Dashboard, and Stats.
+#### Home Page:
-#### Home Page:Displays a banner, category sidebar, and gadget cards with at least 10 unique products.
+Displays a banner, category sidebar, and gadget cards with at least 10 unique products.
 Each category features different items.
-#### Details Page: Product-specific information, add-to-cart and wishlist buttons with custom icons.
+#### Details Page:
+Product-specific information, add-to-cart and wishlist buttons with custom icons.
-#### Dashboard Page: Two tabs for managing Cart and Wishlist items.
+#### Dashboard Page:
+Two tabs for managing Cart and Wishlist items.
-#### Cart and Wishlist Management: Toast notifications for adding items to each.
+#### Cart and Wishlist Management:
+Toast notifications for adding items to each.
-#### Sorting and Filtering: Sort cart items by price and filter products by category.
+#### Sorting and Filtering:
+Sort cart items by price and filter products by category.
-#### Dynamic Titles and Favicon: Unique page titles and site icon for brand consistency.
+#### Dynamic Titles and Favicon:
+Unique page titles and site icon for brand consistency.

-### Tech Stack
+## Tech Stack
 React for component-based UI.
 #### LocalStorage:
 To retain cart and wishlist data across sessions.